MikeRow/BananoPHP/README.md

 <pre>node CLI manager</pre>

-## A clarification on the huge integers
+## A clarification about the huge integers

 Nano uses huge integers to represent even a tiny amount (1 nano is 10^24 raw), but PHP supports much lower integers.